Logo

 For years, since she has been growing older, and the Brigitte Bardot myth has become just a souvenir.

-Brigitte Bardot kept her word and only made one more film, The Edifying and Joyous Story of Colinot.
+Brigitte Bardot kept her word and made only one more film, The Edifying and Joyous Story of Colinot.

 In 1973, Brigitte Bardot announced she was retiring from acting as "a way to get out elegantly".